enterstudio/ionic-phonegap-push-notification/README.md

 **FIG: Notifications with an Icon**

-## Steps for notifications with an image and an icon
+## Notifications with an Image and Icon

 * In app.js, when initializing push notification add the icon and icon color field.